dominikh/go-tools/unused/README.md

   code, you should rerun _unused_ until it stops finding new unused code.

+- Using the `-fields` flag, _unused_ will also check for unused struct fields.
+However, this check leads to more false positives than the rest of the tool, which is why it is disabled by default.

 ## What counts as used/unused?

 _unused_ checks for unused constants, functions, types and optionally